Talking Tax – Issue 147

 - Is there a need for changes to be made to the current tax treatment?
 If yes, what is the justification for these changes?

-If you are considering making a submission and require assistance, please contact Adam Dimac, Joni Pirovich, Anthony Bradica or Peter Murray.
+If you are considering making a submission and require assistance, please contact Adam Dimac, Joni Pirovich or Anthony Bradica.

 Small business instant asset write-off: Govt to increase to $25,000